hover2pi/joe_template/README.md

 ## Demo

-Here is a demo of the software with at least one nice plot.
+Here is a demo of the software with some code snippets:

 ```
 from joe_template import MyClass
 mc = MyClass('Great package!')
 print(mc.words)
 ```

+And at least one nice plot:

 ![png](figures/plot.png)